jsreport/docs/docs/assets.md

 However this approach has several gotchas and you should use it only when it makes really sense.

-The first problem is that the asset links needs to be publicly accessible for phantomjs or external users' browsers.
+The first problem is that the asset links needs to be publicly accessible for chrome (or external recipes based on browsers, like phantomjs).
 This can be opted in through config:

 ```js
 {